(Corrects name of Vivus’s drug in fourth paragraph)

 Eisai Co.’s epilepsy drug Zonegran helped obese people lose weight, according to a study that shows the potential of another antiseizure medication to aid in weight reduction.

 Obese people who took 400 milligrams of Zonegran a day for a year had a 3.3 kilograms (7.3 pounds) greater weight loss than those on a placebo, according to the study published today in Archives of Internal Medicine.
-The efficacy was similar to Roche Holding AG (ROG)’s Xenical and Arena Pharmaceuticals Inc. (ARNA)’s Belviq.
+The efficacy was similar to Roche Holding AG (ROG)’s Xenical and Arena Pharmaceuticals Inc. (ARNA:US)’s Belviq.
 Side effects such as mood changes and memory problems occurred more frequently than with a placebo, the authors of the study at Duke University Medical Center in Durham, North Carolina, said.

 “The drug’s benefit-to-risk ratio needs thoughtful and cautious assessment,” the researchers said in the study.